• Avisek Jung Thakuri Singh

 Today, trekking in the Everest Region has become one of the most iconic and sought-after adventures in the world.
 The region continues to attract a large number of trekkers who come to experience the majesty of the Himalayas and immerse themselves in the Sherpa culture and traditions.

-Who is responsible for starting the trek in Everest Region?
+Who is responsible for starting the trek in the Everest Region?

-The Trekking Industry in the Everest Region was initiated by a group of Sherpa guides and mountaineers in the mid-20th century.
+A group of Sherpa guides and mountaineers initiated the Trekking Industry in the Everest Region in the mid-20th century.
 Among them, Tenzing Norgay, a Sherpa mountaineer, and Sir Edmund Hillary, a New Zealand mountaineer, became the first climbers to successfully reach the summit of Mount Everest on May 29, 1953.
 Their successful ascent of the mountain sparked worldwide interest in the region, leading to the development of trekking routes and the growth of the trekking industry in the Everest Region.
-Since then, the local Sherpa community and various trekking companies have played an essential role in the development and management of the trekking trails in the Everest Region.
+Since then, the local Sherpa community and various trekking companies have played an essential role in developing and managing the trekking trails in the Everest Region.

 How was trekking in the Everest Region at that time?